 Day 1: Evening | Slurp Noodles at The Ramen Bar & Try Dingle Gin Ice Cream

-Temple Bar is a popular area full off restaurants, bars and shops.
-I found a noodle place called The Ramen Bar - Kokoro Bento.
+Temple Bar is a popular area full of restaurants, bars and shops.
+I happened upon a noodle place called The Ramen Bar - Kokoro Bento.
 Traditional ramen noodles are made with wheat so I opted for rice noodles instead, making my meal gluten free (a new lifestyle choice on my part, see #glutenfree).
 My dish of spinach and dumplings (minus the dumplings) was smooth and light in flavor.
 They were kind enough to throw in extra veggies so the bowl was huge, leaving me with leftovers.
 Total cost of €15.5.